sjbennett123/polarlarp/content/current_writeups/lord_of_the_woods/_index.md

 ---
 title: King of the Woods
 layout: plotline_overview
+description: The King of the Woods is a corrupted Fae who was tainted when the land was and entered a deep sleep for 10 years.
+During the Winter he has awoken to find his lands “under siege” by both the Bloody Fist and now the new population of adventurers in Woodhaven.
 ---

 - The King of the Woods is the “herald” for the Nightmare Fae War plot to be ran longterm in Woodhaven.